rahne1/rs-hook/GETTING_STARTED.md

 ## What is rs-hook?

 `rs-hook` is a Rust library that lets you send messages to Discord channels using webhooks.
-Think of it as a programmatic way to post messages, embeds, and files to Discord.

 ## Prerequisites